kiran-sumant/ObsidianKM/Journals/Mid-year Oral Presentation.md

 # Formatting
 - referencing: 10-12 pt size
 - Only refer to work of others shown in the presentation, aka diagrams.
+- no bibliography slide, put ref in footnote at like 10pt size

 # Acknowledgement slide
 1. Institute logos